 And I visited mega-brands whom you’d expect to have their acts together – Walmart, Buy.com, Powell’s, Barnes and Noble, Abe’s Books, eBay, Chapters/Indigo… (At least @Powell’s tweeted me back, so their reputation management is decent.)

-(I only bought from Amazon.ca in the end because Amazon were the only store with a particular book I wanted, and I wanted to get everything in one shipment to minimize environmental effects.)
+(I only bought from Amazon.ca in the end because Amazon was the only store with a particular book I wanted, and I wanted to get everything in one shipment to minimize environmental effects.)

 Why did I continue despite all the aggravations and broken sites?
 Because the books were mostly referrals from Web Design For ROI, whose authors I trust above all others on everything to do with conversion optimization.
 Lance Loveday and Sandra Niehaus’ brand is, to me, exceptional.